smart-data-models/dataModel.Transportation/Vehicle/doc/new_spec_EN-US.md

 ## List of properties

 - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`:   - `areaServed`:   - `cargoWeight`:   - `category`:   - `color`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateFirstUsed`:   - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateVehicleFirstRegistered`:   - `description`: A description of this item  - `feature`:   - `fleetVehicleId`:   - `heading`:   - `id`:   - `image`: An image of the item.  - `location`:   - `mileageFromOdometer`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `previousLocation`:   - `purchaseDate`:   - `refVehicleModel`:   - `seeAlso`:   - `serviceProvided`:   - `serviceStatus`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `speed`:   - `type`: NGSI Entity type  - `vehicleConfiguration`:   - `vehicleIdentificationNumber`:   - `vehiclePlateIdentifier`:   - `vehicleSpecialUsage`:   - `vehicleType`:   ## Data Model description of properties
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `speed`:   - `type`: NGSI Entity type  - `vehicleConfiguration`:   - `vehicleIdentificationNumber`:   - `vehiclePlateIdentifier`:   - `vehicleSpecialUsage`:   - `vehicleType`:
+Required properties
+- `category`  - `id`  - `location`  - `type`  - `vehicleType`  ## Data Model description of properties
-Sorted alphabetically
+Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml
 Vehicle: